ajfleming1/OAuth2.0/README.md

 # OAuth 2.0

-A basic OAuth Server written in .NET Core.
-Includes rate limiting.
+A basic OAuth Server (with rate limiting) written in .NET Core.
+This solution created based on the tutorials https://0xnf.github.io/series/implement-an-oauth-2.0-server/ and https://kevinchalet.com/2016/07/13/creating-your-own-openid-connect-server-with-asos-introduction/.

 ## Generates tokens for a sample API running on the same server.
 * GET api/v1/hello - Unauthenticated Method - Available to the public